 TOUM TIOU II (Mekong River) has a main lounge with a large-screen TV for watching a limited selection of DVDs, a library, bar, and open-air dining area and indoor/outdoor lounges.
 DANIELE (France) has a lounge with bar, dining area, sun deck with loungers and parasols, and a hot tub.

 The small catamarans and yachts in the Caribbean, Europe, Thailand and the Maldives, and the riverboat on the Amazon, all have a combination lounge and dining area indoors, plus outdoor seating for sunbathing and hanging out.

 Some vessels have reliable Wi-Fi, including G EXPEDITION, but on many, connectivity is spotty.

 In general, the entertainment is the destination and interaction with fellow passengers, sharing conversation and drinks on deck.
 Activities happen in port or in the water while snorkeling, diving, kayaking or zipping around in zodiacs or small skiffs.
 The Galapagos boats carry 2 zodiacs for expeditions and snorkeling equipment for passengers’ use (wet suits are free of charge on QUEEN OF GALAPAGOS and YOLITA only).
 DANIELE (France) has a hot tub, and it and the Mekong riverboat carry a handful of bicycles.

 Along the Same Lines

-Don’t miss a post, subscribe to QuirkyCruise.com for a monthly update of our best posts!
+Don’t miss a post, subscribe to QuirkyCruise.com for monthly updates & special offers!

 © This article is protected by copyright, no part may be reproduced by any process without written permission from the author.
 All Rights Reserved.
 QuirkyCruise.com.